A closer look at what’s in the jar

 - You and your baby will enjoy baby being a part of family mealtime

-- You will enjoy sharing a meal with your baby without complicated baby food issues
+- You will enjoy sharing meals with your baby without complicated baby food issues

 - Your baby will learn to enjoy different varieties of food, which will minimize food refusal and picky eating later